Vivolance/rt-etl-yahoo-search-engine/README.md

 ### Step 3: Visit the web application

-Visit `http://localhost:8501` with your web browser to see the streamlit interactive app
+Visit `http://localhost:8501` or `https://dove-happy-amoeba.ngrok-free.app` with your web browser to see the streamlit interactive app

 #### OR
 Using Insomnia or other API Clients: